aukilabs/posemesh/docs/reference/configuration.md

 | Robot | Exactly one of `ROBOT_REGISTRATION_CREDENTIALS` and `ROBOT_REGISTRATION_CREDENTIALS_FILE` |
 | Either, with P2P enabled | Exactly one of `AUKI_P2P_PRIVATE_KEY_FILE` and `AUKI_P2P_PRIVATE_KEY` |

-[Worker setup](../how-to/configure-workers.md) explains how to obtain these.
+[Provisioning](../how-to/provision-workers.md) explains how to obtain worker credentials.
+[Configure workers](../how-to/configure-workers.md) shows how to pass them to a host.
 Robot and P2P files are read at startup; replacing a file requires restarting the host.
 Robot credentials are opaque and whitespace is trimmed on load.